ptyork/au-csci3600-23fa/SP3-INSTRUCTIONS.md

 ```

   > NOTE: The ".Include" there is pre-fetching the responsibilities for each experience.
 Otherwise this navigational property would be empty by default.
 This may be a clue as to how to earn some extra credit.

+  > NOTE 2: If you are just copy/paste-happy, then VisualStudio Code won't "help" you by automatically adding the namespace needed to use the `.Include()` extension method.
+You can either click on the lightbulb to fix the issue or just add `using Microsoft.EntityFrameworkCore;` at the top to get past any errors related missing methods.

 ## Step 11) Database'ify your Experience Page